rana95vishal/chromatin_DL/README.md

 ## Scripts to replicate individual steps of the pipeline

-1. Clique expansion
+1. Clique expansion - 'code\clique_expansion.py' - If your input network is a hypergraph, convert all hyperedges to cliques.
+This step is necessary for data generated using ChIA-Drop where multiway chromatin interactions are captured.
+Pairwise contact capture protocols like Hi-C and ChIA-PET do not need a clique expansion.
-2. MCMC sampling of subnetworks
+3. MCMC sampling of subnetworks
-3. Online cvxNDL algorithm
+4. Online cvxNDL algorithm

 ## Example with Synthetic Data